Cutting Stripe Creation Time by 80% for Figma Designers

 • Need for a high-quality and customizable solution

 I tried improving the gradient-stripe approach, but quality was still poor at large scales.
 Drawing manually on a canvas took too much time to learn.
-With so many constraints, I landed on a simple solution: stacking rectangle components in an auto-layout.
+With these constraints, I moved to a simpler approach: stacking rectangle components in an auto-layout.

 While this approach seems simple, it allows for quality and flexibility.
 Since the stripes are essentially rectangles, users can edit the stripes even after the plugin is closed.
 This adds a layer of scalability that other solutions were missing.